We love Ledbury… Here’s why we think you will too!

 Taking place at Eastnor Castle in May, featuring everything chilli plus HOT tasty food, cocktails, beer and local cider!

 The world-renowned literary festival draws crowds from all over the world, making it pretty difficult to find accommodation in Hay, but if you have transport, Ledbury is ideal, just 35 miles away.

 The Malvern Spa offers an extensive range of luxurious spa treatments delivered in beautiful treatment rooms by qualified and experienced therapists.
 The spa also has a 35°c 20-metre, indoor-outdoor hydrotherapy pool.

 Set in an 1887 cider factory, the museum reveals cider’s 400-year-long history and is the site of the original Bulmer’s cider empire.

-The Chase family have a passion for farming, we grow potatoes and apples which they distill into their range of spirits, including Chase GB Gin and Chase Potato Vodka.
-Take a tour of the distilleries, sample and buy from the Chase shop.
+The Chase family have a passion for farming.
+They grow potatoes and apples which they distil into their range of spirits, including Chase GB Gin and Chase Potato Vodka.
+Take a tour of the distilleries, and sample and buy from the Chase shop.